sainimohit23/FaceNet-Real-Time-face-recognition/README.md

 3. Run `train_triplet.py` to train the model.
 Make changes in `parameters.py` to adjust training parameters.

 4. Run `webcamFaceRecoMulti.py` to recognize faces in real time.
+Note- Our dataset must have some images for this script to work.

 ![ezgif com-resize](https://user-images.githubusercontent.com/26195811/50422107-10556480-086d-11e9-9016-e8886aca4140.gif)